paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

 2010—Subsec. (c)(12)(C).
 Pub.
 L. 111–256 substituted “having intellectual disabilities” for “having mental retardation”.

 #### Effective Date
 Pub.
 L. 108–446, title III, § 302(a), (b), Dec.
 3, 2004, 118 Stat.
-2803, provided that: “(a) Parts A, B, and C, and subpart 1 of part D.—“(1) In general.—Except as provided in paragraph (2), parts A, B, and C, and subpart 1 of part D, of the Individuals with Disabilities Education Act [subchapters I, II, and III and part A of subchapter IV of this chapter], as amended by title I, shall take effect on July 1, 2005. “(2) Highly qualified definition.—Subparagraph (A), and subparagraphs (C) through (F), of section 602(10) of the Individuals with Disabilities Education Act [[20 U.S.C.
-1401(10)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1401/10&num=0&edition=prelim)], as amended by title I, shall take effect on the date of enactment of this Act [Dec.
-3, 2004] for purposes of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
-6301](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) et seq.]. “(b) Subparts 2, 3, and 4 of part D.—Subparts 2, 3, and 4 of part D of the Individuals with Disabilities Education Act [parts B, C, and D of subchapter IV of this chapter], as amended by title I, shall take effect on the date of enactment of this Act [Dec.
+2803, as amended by Pub.
+L. 114–95, title IX, § 9214(e), Dec.
+10, 2015, 129 Stat.
+2166, provided that: “(a) Parts A, B, and C, and subpart 1 of Part D.—Parts A, B, and C, and subpart 1 of part D, of the Individuals with Disabilities Education Act [subchapters I, II, and III and part A of subchapter IV of this chapter], as amended by title I, shall take effect on July 1, 2005. “(b) Subparts 2, 3, and 4 of part D.—Subparts 2, 3, and 4 of part D of the Individuals with Disabilities Education Act [parts B, C, and D of subchapter IV of this chapter], as amended by title I, shall take effect on the date of enactment of this Act [Dec.
 3, 2004].”

 #### Short Title of 2010 Amendment
 Pub.
 L. 111–256, § 1, Oct.
 5, 2010, 124 Stat.
 2643, provided that: “This Act [amending this section, sections 1140, 1401, and 7512 of this title, sections 705, 764, and 791 of Title 29, Labor, and sections 217a–1, 247b–4, 285g, 285g–2, 291k, 294c, and 300d–52 of Title 42, The Public Health and Welfare, enacting provisions set out as notes under this section, and amending provisions set out as notes under sections 280f, 285g, 300b–1, and 2000ff of Title 42] may be cited as ‘Rosa’s Law’.”